 Why do I need a Virginia contractor surety bond?

 The Virginia Department of Professional and Occupational Regulation (DPOR) requires a $50,000 contractor surety bond if a contractor cannot prove they meet the minimum net worth requirement for their license classification.
 The bond protects customers against unlawful business activity and ensures the contractor operates accordingly under all state, county or city provisions.

 How to get a Virginia contractor license

 To get a VA contractor’s license, the applicant must first indicate whether they are Class A, B or C and what type of license they are seeking to indicate what type of work is allowed/covered.
 The contractor must then fill out the appropriate application including all relevant fees and proof of surety bond.
-Refer to DPOR for specifics on which application is for you.
+Refer to the Department of Professional and Occupational Regulation to find your application.

 A contractor is considered Class A if they handled a single contract of $120,000 or more or if the total value of all of the contracts undertaken in the past 12 months is $750,000 or more.
 Class B contractors have handled a single contract valued between $10,000 and $120,000 or had a total contract value between $150,000 and $750,000 within the the past 12 months.
 Class C contractors have handled a single project more than $1,000 but no more than $10,000 or no more than a total of $150,000 over a 12-month period.
 Class C contractors are not responsible for obtaining a surety bond.

 A $50 annual business registration fee as well a licensing fee based on the license classification is required: